 - Tech interview.

-Each of these steps will help you ensure a web developer is capable of doing their job effectively.
-Let’s take a closer look at what you should do in each of these stages.
+Each of these steps will help you ensure a web developer can do their job effectively.
+Let’s take a closer look at what you should do in each stage.

 - Review and analyze their portfolio (for developers, it’s code samples they post on resources such as GitHub) and resume.
-A little bit of spying in social media won’t harm either.
+A little bit of spying on social media won’t harm either.

 - Analyze their manner of written speech: abrupt monosyllabic answers to your questions, as well as polite and elaborate replies, can tell a lot about your candidate.

-- On Stack Overflow and GitHub, pay attention to the feedback and comments other developers leave to your candidate’s code.
+- On Stack Overflow and GitHub, pay attention to the feedback and comments other developers leave on your candidate’s code.

 - A good idea would be to ask or hire programmers you know to evaluate the code written by the candidate.
 In a pinch, use services such as W3Techs.

 - Design and hand a test task.
-We recommend you to pay for the test assignment so that you could give the candidate a real job to work on.
+We recommend you to pay for the test assignment so that you can give the candidate a real job to work on.

-- If you are hiring a freelancer, you can interview them via Skype, Slack, Google Hangouts, etc. If you are hiring a web developer for in-house work, we would recommend you to arrange a personal face-to-face meeting.
+- If you are hiring a freelancer, you can interview them via Skype, Slack, Google Hangouts, etc. We recommend arranging a personal face-to-face meeting if you are hiring a web developer for in-house work.

-- Pay attention to how the candidate talks, behaves and looks.
-They can be an unmatched expert, but if they are socially anxious, or narcissistic, or just weird, working with them may be difficult.
+- Pay attention to how the candidate talks, behaves, and looks.
+They can be an unmatched expert, but working with them may be difficult if they are socially anxious, narcissistic, or just weird.

 - A high level of spoken and English language is a must.
 English is the language of international professional communication, so you do not want your candidate to be unable to speak it.

 After you gather all the data, take some time to analyze the information carefully.
-Regardless of what you decide, do not hesitate to inform the candidate about it, even if you reject them.
+Regardless of your decision, do not hesitate to inform the candidate about it, even if you reject them.